RSS

 About

-The Pansentient League is a blog from Edinburgh-based technical writer Jer White (also known as Afront).
-It’s mostly about music-streaming service Spotify, synthpop music and Google Android, with the odd post or two about science fiction and books.
+jeramaThe Pansentient League is a blog from technical writer Jer White (also known as Afront), based in Edinburgh Scotland.
+With all-original content, it’s primarily about music-streaming service Spotify and was the world’s largest independent Spotify blog.
+There’s also a large dose of synthpop music and the odd post or two about computer gaming, gadgets, and science fiction.

 .